IUREDCap/redcap-etl/docs/DeveloperGuide.md

 a production installation.

-To install the web script, from the top-level directory of your REDCap ETL installation, run the install_web_scripts.php script, for example:
+To install the web script, from the top-level directory of your REDCap-ETL installation, run the install_web_scripts.php script, for example:

         ./bin/install_web_scripts.php -c tests/config -w /var/www/html